Deadlands: Riders on the Storm

 Han Lau is a slight man, only about 5'5" and thin, but has a wiry strength.
 He speaks English well enough, though with an accent.
 Sometimes he pretends to understand less than he does when it suits his purposes.
 Lots of people talk when the "chinee" is around, thinking no one is listening…

 The Imperial is a well-kept establishment, two-stories, with a saloon on the bottom floor and a few rooms on the upper floor.
 The saloon has a long, beautiful wooden bar and stained glass cases.
 Poker and faro can be found being played here at nearly all hours.
-There's a piano in the corner where Willie Huddleston pounds out tunes every night.
+There's a piano in the corner where Willie Huddleston used to pound out tunes every night.
 The proprietor, Karl Schmidt, is a tough old barkeep who doesn't put up with any crap in his saloon.
+Willie is gone now, having been exposed as a cultist.

-The upper floor has a room for Willie, a room for Karl, and three others for "the girls," a posse of rotating working girls that occupy the saloon at any one time.
+The upper floor has a unoccupied room for a piano player, a room for Karl, and three others for "the girls," a posse of rotating working girls that occupy the saloon at any one time.

 A small, two-story frame building with 3 cells and a small office.
-The town marshal, Lila Kimzey, lives upstairs.
+The town marshal, Lila Kimsey, lives upstairs.

-Marshal Kimzey is a young woman, probably in her mid-twenties, with wavy strawberry-blond hair and sparkling blue eyes.
+Marshal Kimsey is a young woman, probably in her mid-twenties, with wavy strawberry-blond hair and sparkling blue eyes.
+She now sports a distinctive white streak in her hair.
 She's quick with a smile (complete with dimples) and a kind word for every folk she meets.
 But behind the sunny exterior is a sharp gunslinger, a shrewd judge of character, and a competent "lawman."

 Lila came to town on the stage one day to visit her brother, Orville, who was prospecting.
 The two of them originally came from Kansas.
 On the very day she came to visit, the Simpkins Boys came to town, causing trouble.
 They shot the marshal, Obie Swain, dead at the Imperial, and proceeded to terrorize the town.
 Orville, indignant because Obie was his friend, smarted off to Zeke Simpkins and took a bullet for it.
 Lila challenged Zeke to a draw out in the street and took the outlaw down.
 His brother, Pete, tried to take his revenge with a sneaky Winchester shot from a window, but Lila took him down, too.
 The mayor, grateful for Lila's sharpshooting skills, offered her the job of town marshal on the spot.
 To everyone's surprise, she took it.